thomwiggers/lpn/README.md

 See also https://thomwiggers.nl/research/msc-thesis/

+Thom Wiggers and Simona Samardjiska.
+Practically Solving LPN. _In Submission_, 2021.

 ## References

 * Blum, Kalai and Wasserman.
 Noise-tolerant learning, the parity problem, and the statistical query model. *Computing, 2000*, ACM, 2013.